Is Medical Cannabis Worth The Fight?

-Cannabis was used as medicine in many cultures for as long as 3,000 years.
-American physicians employed a liquid extract to treat labor pains, asthma, nervous disorders and even colicky babies.
-But it was banned from medical use in the United States in 1942 and remained off-limits until individual states began to legalize medical cannabis in recent years.
+Cannabis has been used as medicine in many cultures for as long as 3,000 years.
+American physicians once employed a liquid extract of it to treat labor pains, asthma, nervous disorders and even colicky babies.
+That medication was banned in the U.S. in 1942 and remained off-limits until individual states began to legalize medical cannabis.

-I discussed your question with Donald Abrams, M.D., chief of Hematology-Oncology at San Francisco General Hospital, who directs an integrative oncology consultative practice at the UCSF Osher Center, and who has probably conducted more research on the therapeutic effects of cannabis than anyone in the U.S. Dr. Abrams has shown clinically that inhaled cannabis can reduce the difficult pain associated with nerve damage (neuropathy) and appears to boost the effect of opiate pain relievers.
+I discussed your question with Donald Abrams, M.D., chief of Hematology-Oncology at San Francisco General Hospital, who directs an integrative oncology consultative practice at the UCSF Osher Center and has probably conducted more formal research on the therapeutic effects of cannabis than anyone else in the U.S. Dr. Abrams has shown clinically that inhaled cannabis can reduce the difficult pain associated with nerve damage (neuropathy) and appears to boost the effect of opioid pain relievers.
 He also tells me that his cancer patients (who have had access to medicinal cannabis in California since 1996) report its effectiveness for relieving chemotherapy-related nausea and increasing appetite.
 Many patients also find certain strains useful to promote sleep.
-The difference between strains and their effects has to do with their particular concentrations of cannabinoids, including tetrahydrocannabinol (THC) and cannabidiol (CBD).
-While THC is psychoactive, CBD is not, but the latter does combat inflammation and pain.
-For this reason, patients seeking pain relief and sedation may choose a variety that is enriched for CBD over THC.
+The differences in effects of various strains are related to their particular concentrations of cannabinoids, including tetrahydrocannabinol (THC) and cannabidiol (CBD).
+THC is psychoactive; CBD is not.
+But CBD may alleviate inflammation and pain.
+Patients seeking pain relief may do better with a CBD-rich strain.

 Another neurologic problem that seems to respond positively to cannabis treatment is multiple sclerosis.
-Here, THC and CBD seem to alleviate both pain and spasticity.
+Both THC and CBD seem to ease the muscle pain and spasticity common in this disease.
 Other cannabinoids remain to be evaluated for their clinical potential.

-Although its historical record of safe use is unparalleled, one of the drawbacks of using cannabis is that some people react badly to its psychoactivity.
+Although its historical record of safe use is unparalleled, one of the drawbacks of cannabis as a medicine is that some people react badly to its psychoactivity.
 Instead of feeling mildly euphoric and experiencing less pain or nausea, they become groggy, anxious, or paranoid.
-Because cannabis can lower blood pressure and increase pulse rate, Dr. Abrams advises that people with heart conditions and the elderly should use it with caution.
-He also recommends that adolescents should steer clear of it until their brains are fully developed, which doesn’t happen until the early 20s.
+Because cannabis can have effects on blood pressure and increase pulse rate, Dr. Abrams advises that people with heart conditions and the elderly should use it with caution.
+He also recommends that adolescents steer clear of it until the brain is fully developed – in the early 20s.